 Apple is a classic example of how to apply a clear, consistent brand architecture.
 The Apple corporate brand sits at the top, with strong sub-brands in Mac, iPhone, iPad, iPod, etc. They have also effectively branded various features and “ingredients” – such as Apple Care, Siri, Magic Mouse and many others – that provide structure to their product strategy so consumers can “make sense” of what they offer.
 Each brand has a role and the sum of the whole is greater than any one part.

 BMW is another example of how to construct a strong brand architecture.
 BMW obtains economic leverage by investing at the corporate brand level, allowing the company to spend less money on marketing individual model brands.
 Compare this to how General Motors, Chevrolet or Ford markets a collection of individual model brands, which results in inefficiency in brand marketing and messaging.

 So ask yourself, is it clear to your customers how your products align?
 Which brands would you like to emulate in brand architecture development?
 Click here for more information on brand architecture.

-3. Have you realigned your marketing budgets to recognize the shift in inbound marketing vs. outbound marketing?
-Inbound marketing is receiving a lot of interest as companies begin to harness the power of digital marketing and social media that surrounds it.
+Inbound marketing is receiving a lot of interest as companies begin to harness the power of digital marketing and the social media that surrounds it.
 The core concept makes sense and when done properly, can dramatically reshape how your company spends its marketing resources.
-Often, this results in shifting money away from traditional media like TV, radio and print, to more efficient inbound efforts – think online marketing, social media, blogging, email marketing.
+Often, this results in shifting money away from traditional media like TV, radio and print, to more efficient inbound efforts – think online marketing, social media, blogging, and email marketing.
 So you can move from broad-scale marketing efforts to highly targeting marketing, down to the individual, and save money in the process.